RTL Subtitles in Premiere Pro (Hebrew & Arabic) - Complete Guide 2025

 FAQ

+Q: Does Smart Captions create RTL subtitles directly?
 A: Smart Captions generates accurate Hebrew/Arabic transcription.
 For proper RTL display in Premiere, you need to set TEXT ENGINE to SOUTH ASIAN AND MIDDLE EASTERN.

+Q: What's the difference between burned-in subtitles and SRT?
 A: Burned-in subtitles are part of the video and cannot be toggled off.
 SRT files are separate files that video players can display or hide.

 Q: Can I translate from Hebrew to other languages?
+A: Yes!
+Smart Captions supports translation to 79 languages.

 Summary